-Wider
+Wider Union

-(Scottish Council and Local Government) and at National Conference.
+The branch continues to be actively involved in UNISON at a Scottish level (Scottish Council and Local Government) and at National Conference.
 We have officers on a number of committees at a Scottish level.

 Branch Office

 We were eventually able to move to new premises this year to an office that is not only accessible but is a much better working environment for staff and activists.